Best Chance To See Jupiter In 59 Years

-If you've never seen Jupiter, you'll get your best chance in 59 years tonight, officials say.
+If you've never seen Jupiter, you'll get your best chance in 59 years Monday night, Sept.
+26, officials say.

 With a good set of binoculars, the giant planet should be the second brightest image in the sky after the moon for several nights, NASA said on its blog.

-Stargazers can expect excellent views of Jupiter the entire night of Monday, Sept.
-26 when the giant planet reaches opposition, NASA said.
+Stargazers can expect excellent views of Jupiter the entire night Monday when the giant planet reaches opposition, NASA said.

 From the viewpoint of Earth’s surface, opposition happens when an astronomical object rises in the east as the Sun sets in the west, placing the object and the Sun on opposite sides of Earth.